 Use the right fonts

-Different languages may need different special letters to make sound natural.
+Different languages may need different special letters to make them sound natural.
 And no, you can’t write “B” instead of “ß”, “U” instead of “Ü” or “?” instead of “¿”.
 You have to know those fancy fonts don’t have glyphs for all languages.
 As result, you might need to choose different fonts for the localized versions of your game in different languages.

 To avoid this situation, make sure you use a font that also allows special characters such as ß, ü, ¿, or å, for example.
-Otherwise, you might end up having a bunch of boxes (□□□) instead of readable text.
+Otherwise, you might end up having a bunch of boxes (□□□) instead of a readable text.